 When it comes to a personal injury law firm such as Jim Adler & Associates, injury victims have a helpful choice.
 That’s because this law firm is among those who work for clients on what’s known as a contingency fee basis.

 The law firm doesn’t charge high hourly billing to clients — a charge which quickly can become very high.
 Instead, the law firm and client sign a contingency fee agreement by which the law firm is paid only by winning a case, and then from a pre-set portion of the settlement amount, and not from the client’s pockets.

-A contingency often fee is around 30 per cent of the settlement amount.
+A contingency often fee is around 35% of the settlement amount.
 Mostly such settlements can be gained for injury victims by the personal injury lawyer negotiating out of court with the defendant.
 Or they can come from a ruling in a courtroom trial.

 Either way, when the time comes to pay, such attorney fees come from the settlement amount in the client’s favor, and not out of the client’s pocket.

 Also, Jim Adler & Associates does not charge a retainer fee.
 Again, the law firm works only under a contingency fee agreement to which the client agrees.